baykovr/samples/README.md

-# samples
-samples and tutorials
+# Samples, notes and tutorials